SmartArray/fast-jwt-nextjs/README.md

 ## Contributing
 Contributions to improve the compatibility or extend the functionality of this module are welcome.
 Please feel free to fork the repository, make changes, and submit a pull request.

+## Version Semantics
+This package version follows the version semantics of the parent package `fast-jwt`

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.